 They are still your person

 They are the person who understands from the beginning that military moms don’t have time to skim the surface, be embarrassed or put the friendship on the back burner.
-They are willing to go deep and go there fast.
+Because they are willing to go deep and go there fast.
 And they love you even though they know you will be gone in a few years!
 That is pure magic and sometimes you get lucky and find that friend at the beginning and not the end of the cycle!

 They are still your person.

-And maybe you can’t put them on your emergency contact sheet because hundreds or thousands of miles separate you.
+Maybe you can’t put them on your emergency contact sheet because hundreds or thousands of miles separate you.
 And even though time zones sometimes make actual conversations difficult.
 It doesn’t change the important role they play in your life.
 Life may have pulled you apart, but you are still connected.

 So, when I’m asked, “How do you do it?” my answer is simple…with God’s grace, special friends all over the country and I just do.
 I can’t afford not to.